-Secure impersonation allows a user to make requests as another user in a secure way.
-The user who has been granted impersonation rights receives the same access as the user being impersonated.
+Secure Impersonation is a feature that allows a user to make requests as another user in a secure way.

-Configure custom security impersonation settings using the Solr Service Environment Advanced Configuration Snippet (Safety Valve).
 For example, to allow the following impersonations:

 - User hue can make requests as any user from any host. - User foo can make requests as any member of group bar, from host1 or host2.